Calverley Old Hall activities and events

 Community garden

-We are creating a brand-new community garden at Calverley Old Hall.
-We wanted to ensure that the garden becomes a real asset to the people who live nearby and is valued for years to come, so in March 2024 we invited our neighbours in and around Calverley to contribute ideas for the design of the space.
+We have creating a brand-new Community Garden at Calverley Old Hall.
+During the design process, we wanted to ensure that the garden becomes a real asset to the people who live nearby and is valued for years to come, so in March 2024 we invited our neighbours in and around Calverley to contribute ideas for the design of the space.
+We had some fantastic submissions which went on to inspire the final design for the building.
+We have shared some of the designs online, and don’t forget to visit the Community Garden if you are nearby.

 Volunteer limewashing